 Founded in Portsmouth, Ohio, as the Portsmouth Spartans, the Detroit Lions became part of the NFL family in 1930.
 Four years later, the team moved to Detroit and changed its name to the Lions, inspired by the Detroit Tigers, a Major League Baseball team.

 Since the move and renaming, the Detroit Lions have maintained consistent visual branding.
-The image of a lion has become a staple of the emblem, effectively reflecting the team’s spirit and ambition.
+The image of a lion has become a staple of the team’s emblem, effectively reflecting its spirit and ambition.
 This enduring motif is rendered in the two primary hues that have come to symbolize the organization: blue and white.
 The choice of colors not only creates a strong visual uniqueness but also resonates with fans and the broader community.
-This consistency in visual branding, combined with the team’s rich history, allows the Detroit Lions to be considered a legendary NFL team.
+This consistency in visual branding, combined with the team’s rich history, makes the Detroit Lions a legendary NFL team.

 Arizona Cardinals

 Founded in 1898 as the Morgan Athletic Club, the Arizona Cardinals have a rich history that sets them apart from other American football franchises.
-Joining the National Football League in 1920 as a charter member, the team has had unprecedented accomplishments.
+As a charter member of the National Football League in 1920, the team has achieved unprecedented success.
 They are the longest-lived soccer organization in the country and one of only two franchises born after the NFL’s inception that still exist today.

 The Arizona Cardinals‘ longevity in sports isn’t the only notable aspect of their brand.
 The team’s visual identity has undergone significant changes over time.
 Beginning in the late 1940s, the Cardinal bird became a prominent part of the team’s branding.
 Over time, the bird’s image has been refined numerous times.
 The logo designers realized that less is more and chose sleeker and bolder options.

-The modern logo is based on minimalism and uses only three colors to convey its message.
+The modern logo is minimalist, using only three colors to convey its message.
 The decision to keep it simple and bold has paid off: the mascot remains one of the most recognizable symbols in American sports.

 Cincinnati Bengals

-Founded in 1967, the Cincinnati Bengals are among the teams that moved to the NFL from the American Football Conference.
+Founded in 1967, the Cincinnati Bengals are among the teams that moved from the American Football Conference to the NFL.
 The team has had its ups and downs over the decades, but has made significant strides recently.
-In the 2021 season, the Bengals won a playoff game for the first time in three decades, breaking a 31-year streak that had plagued the team and its ardent fans.
+In the 2021 season, the Bengals won a playoff game for the first time in 31 years, breaking a streak that had plagued the team and its ardent fans.

 The Cincinnati Bengals have some unique traits that set them apart from other NFL teams.
 Like the Chicago Bears, they avoid using a mascot in their official logo.
 Instead, at the center of their corporate identity is a brightly colored “B,” not a simple letter but decorated with stripes.
 These stripes resemble the markings of a Bengal tiger, being a visual metaphor for the team’s namesake.
 This design choice gives the emblem ferocity and agility, reflected in the team’s style of play.
-The distinctiveness of this emblem has contributed to the Cincinnati Bengals team becoming memorable in a league filled with different branding styles.
+The distinctiveness of this emblem has made the Cincinnati Bengals team memorable in a league with diverse branding styles.

 Washington Commanders

-Founded in 1932, the Washington Commanders pioneered the creation of a unique playbook.
-They were one of the first NFL teams to incorporate the “fight song” played by the marching band during home games into their repertoire.
+Founded in 1932, the Washington Commanders pioneered a unique playbook.
+They were among the first NFL teams to incorporate the “fight song” played by the marching band at home games into their repertoire.
 The introduction of the “fight song” was not just an entertainment decision but an attempt to create a special, high-energy atmosphere that set the Commanders apart from other teams.

 The Washington Commanders team has achieved remarkable consistency.
 The logo and color palette have undergone minimal changes over the decades, a testament to the team’s effort to preserve its historic brand.
 It features a single stylized “W,” originally devised to create a sense of depth and three-dimensionality.
 The illusion is enhanced by an arrangement of yellow lines around and through the letter.
 This design choice gives the emblem a modern look without straying far from the franchise’s roots.